 I know, I get it.
 In the beginning, you don’t have unlimited funds to throw all over the place for help get started.
 But for me, it made all the difference from a growth standpoint.
 I am scrappy wherever and however I can be, but I don’t pretend to be a jack-of-all-trades.

 Listen, tech and marketing are two very different skill sets.
 If you are highly skilled in both, all the high fives for you.
 I’m not.
 Tech is not my thing.
 Marketing, writing, creativity, color – those are.

 Almost anything that I am afraid I could totally mess up is outsourced.
 In fact, I have never even really gone through the full motions of syncing host with WordPress website.
 Additionally, all backups, and custom website features (i.e. the new “Search bar” you see on agutsygirl.com via mobile) are outsourced.
 I have zero clue how to do any of that.

 If I need e-books designed, specialized graphics created, or images altered in a certain way, I outsource those, too.
 It’s not that I couldn’t do it myself, but they are super time consuming and not the best use of my time.
 For these needs, I almost always use Fiverr.

 I don’t do all my graphics, that’s for sure.
-I have a VA (Virtual Assistant) who has worked with me for a long time.
-She does everything from blog to Instagram graphics, proofread to information compiling, comment moderation, and more!
-I do every last thing I can, but I don’t have the bandwidth any longer to do it all.
+I have one VA (Virtual Assistant) who has worked with me for a long time, and she strictly does visuals.
+She does about 80% of my graphics.
+And then I have another VA who does anything and everything else from filtering emails to communicating with brands, compiling information, doing in-depth research, comment moderation, etc. I do every last thing I can, but I don’t have the bandwidth any longer to do it all.